tayah2/workforce-management-system/README.md

 # cp .env.example .env        # macOS / Linux
 ```

-The application runs without any changes to `.env`.
-The only setting that requires a real value is `ANTHROPIC_API_KEY` if you want the AI Chat feature to work.
+The application runs without any changes to `.env` — all defaults are pre-configured for local development.
+The only setting that requires a real value is `ANTHROPIC_API_KEY` if you want the AI Chat feature to be functional.

 No database setup is required.
-SQLite creates the database file (`instance/wms.db`) automatically when the server starts for the first time.
+SQLite creates `backend/instance/wms.db` automatically when the server starts for the first time.

 ---

-## 5. Running the Application
+## 8. Running the Application

-Both the backend and frontend must be running at the same time in separate terminal windows.
+Both the backend and frontend must be running simultaneously in separate terminal windows.

-### Terminal 1 — Start the backend server
+### Terminal 1 — Backend server

 ```bash
 cd backend